TinyLVLM-eHub: Towards Comprehensive and Efficient Evaluation for Large Vision-Language Models: Experiment and Analysis

-\textbf{Results on Visual Commonsense.} We perform the visual commonsense evaluation on the ImageNetVC dataset which asks the common concepts of visual input, such as color, shape, material, component, and others.
+We perform the visual commonsense evaluation on the ImageNetVC dataset which asks the common concepts of visual input, such as color, shape, material, component, and others.
 Table~\ref{tab: visual commonsense} presents the results.
-We see that Bard does not give the best but achieves the second-best results among all LVLMs.
-Similar to observation from Table \ref{tab:vr_results}, Bard has a good understanding of commonsense but leaves room for improvement.
+We see that GPT4v and Claude3-Opus present good performance on this task.
+In particular, Claude3-Opus exhibits a good understanding of all aspects while GPTV lags in object materials on ImageNetVC.
+Bard has a good understanding of commonsense but leaves room for improvement.
 Specifically, we can see from Table \ref{tab: visual commonsense} that Bard does not well comprehend the commonsense related to color, shape, and material compared with InstructBLIP \cite{dai2023instructblip}.